 Every item in a plain list (see Section 2.8 [Plain lists], page 8) can be made a checkbox by starting it with the string '[]'.
-This feature is similar to TODO items (see Chapter 5 [TODO items], page 25), but more lightweight.
+This feature is similar to TODO items (see Chapter 5 [TODO items], page 26), but more lightweight.
 Checkboxes are not included into the global TODO list, so they are often great to split a task into a number of simple steps.
-Or you can use them in a shopping list to select the items you need to buy.
+Or you can use them in a shopping list.
 To toggle a checkbox, use C-c C-c, or try Piotr Zielinski's 'org-mouse.el'.
 Here is an example of a checkbox list.